Arthur151/ROMP/README.md

 ```
 For more details, please refer to [install.md](https://github.com/Arthur151/ROMP/blob/master/simple_romp/README.md).

-### Try on Google Colab

-It allows you to run the project in the cloud, free of charge.
-[Google Colab demo](https://colab.research.google.com/drive/1oz9E6uIbj4udOPZvA1Zi9pFx0SWH_UXg).

 ## How to use it

 #### Please refer to [this guidance](https://github.com/Arthur151/ROMP/blob/master/simple_romp/README.md) for inference & export (fbx/glb/bvh).